I’m driven by a desire to empower you with clarity and control so you can make an even greater impact on this world.

 A lot can change in 10 years!

 After a childhood moving around the country I chose Melbourne to live as an adult.
-After working in Sydney for a couple of years and ending up with Glandular Fever, I realised there’s more to life than working your body to the ground.
+I working in Sydney for a couple of years and ending up with Glandular Fever.
+It was then, that I realised there’s more to life than working your body to the ground.
 Being forced to stop and rest in order to recover really made me think about what I wanted my life to look like and why I had made the choices I’d made so far.
+I found that although I had a great job meeting exiting and successful people in the arts I, myself was board and listless.
+I wanted more from my job but I couldn’t figure out why and what that was.

-In 2009, through a sheer lack on direction and community after finishing VCA, I started an artist-run gallery and performance space with collaborator, Leo Kavanagh. window99 and Rollerdoor Performance Space operated from our home on Brunswick Street in Fitzroy.
+After the excitement, stability, pressure and connection that art school provided I found myself with a sheer lack on direction and feeling isolated after finishing VCA in 2009.
+To combat this, I started an artist-run gallery and performance space with collaborator, Leo Kavanagh.
+I felt there was a lack of spaces that offered artists, specifically those without consistent incomes, an affordable space to show in.
+With window99 and Rollerdoor Performance Space we made sure the opportunities required as little financial investment as sustainably possible.
+Running the space from our home on the busy Brunswick Street in Fitzroy helped keep running costs down.
 This space provided a huge learning curve for both of us as well as a fantastic entrance into the artist-run world.

 A year and a half on we decided to up the ante.
+We felt there was a need for a space that offered artists opportunities to experiment and test ideas that didn’t require a long lead time of proposals and again, offered flexible formats and durations so artists could show their work without exceeding their financial means.
 We moved three doors up Brunswick Street to start Conduit Arts Initiative.
-The space was bigger than our previous window gallery and garage space but was still modest.
-Once through Conduit’s white gallery space, you entered a cosy kitchen and expansive courtyard.
-During the Conduit years (four in fact), Leo and I had our first child, completed an honors, got engaged, completed a Masters, got married, took a honeymoon to Tasmania for a month and then realised we needed more trees in our life - but more on that later.
+The space was bigger than our previous window gallery and garage space of course but was still modest.
+The gallery was one room, which allowed the art, performance or music being experienced to be the focus with minimal distractions.
+Once through Conduit’s white gallery space, there was a cosy kitchen and expansive courtyard.
+During the Conduit years (four in fact), Leo and I had our first child, completed an honours, got engaged, completed a Masters, got married, took a honeymoon to Tasmania for a month and then realised we needed more trees in our life - but more on that later.

-During its four years, Conduit Arts Initiative went from strength to strength and demonstrated that an arts space with a focus on self-sustainability and a 'profits to the artists' model could succeed.
-We had an active and supportive community that built up around us and together we experienced such innovative works and performances.
+During those four years, Conduit Arts Initiative went from strength to strength and demonstrated that an arts space with a focus on self-sustainability and a 'profits to the artists' model could succeed.
+We had an active and supportive community that built up around us and together we experienced a plethora of innovative works and performances.

 Whilst running Conduit Arts Initiative, I completed a Masters of Arts and Cultural Management and a thesis entitled, The Shifting Platform, the level of experimentation and innovation in the business and programming structure of selected ARIs in Melbourne between 1979 and 2014.